Author Logo Design: Best Practices and Examples

 Last but not least, take a look at the checklist of where your author logo belongs.

-As a self-published author, we are pretty sure you are aware of the power and importance of social media marketing campaigns.
+As a self-published author, you are probably aware of the power and importance of social media marketing campaigns.
 Guess what?
 Your profile picture and cover picture are great places for the author logo to strike visitors at first glance.
-It’s like sending a kind reminder that you are a well-known professional author, who cares about the impression.
+It’s like sending a kind reminder that you are a well-known professional author who cares about the impression.

 Do we really need to say more?
 The business card is your logo’s first and final destination.
 Look how pretty!